pirapira/evm-semantics/evm.md

 In addition, there are cells for the callstack and execution substate.

 We've broken up the configuration into two components; those parts of the state that mutate during execution of a single transaction and those that are static throughout.
-In the comments next to each cell, we've marked which component of the yellowpaper state corresponds to each cell.
+In the comments next to each cell, we've marked which component of the YellowPaper state corresponds to each cell.

 ```{.k .uiuck .rvk}
     configuration <k> $PGM:EthereumSimulation </k>